COVID19 and Nurse Aide Training Programs

 On April 8, 2021, CMS issued QSO-21-17-NH, Update to the Long-Term Care Emergency Regulatory Waiver.
 This memo offered clarification regarding nurse aide training requirements and the use of temporary nurse aides.
 The guidance indicated that CMS was not ending the current nurse aide waiver.
 Furthermore, it noted that upon expiration of the Waiver, "the four-month regulatory timeframe will be reinstated."
 This means that temporary nurse aides will have the full four-month period, starting from the end of the blanket waiver, to successfully complete the required training and certification, regardless of the amount of time worked during the waiver.

 In an effort to allow individuals working as temporary nurse aides the opportunity to obtain certification, the state of LA implemented the TNA to CNA Transition Process in December 2020.
 This process is only for Temporary Nurse Aides working in a nursing home.
-More information can be found here.
+Nursing homes should contact the Registry for additional information at HSS-CNA-DSW-Request@la.gov.

 Resumption of training (during and/or post-COVID)